abdulahmad/EA-NHL-Tools/VIV-To-WAV/README.md

 3. In the `VIV-To-WAV` folder, run `node vivToIff`.
 This will run `gfxpak` on all of the VIV files in `NHL95VIV`.
 Now you will have the audio data files for the menu announcer and rink announcer, ready to be converted.

 4. Run `node batchUnpackedIffToWav`.
 It will run the script `iffToWav` on all of the audio data files extracted from the VIV files that are in IFF Format.
+You will now have `.wav` files in the `Unpack` subfolders.

 # Future TODO
-- Currently IFF-To-WAV overwrites to the same output.wav over and over again.
-Need to update it to be unique files.
 - There is another unknown 8-bit unsigned mono PCM file format for audio in the VIV files.
 This seems to be for the menu announcer.
 The data seems to be in 8-bit unsigned mono, but there's some other data or compression going on which is causing the audio to sound distorted.
 Haven't written a tool to extract these to WAV yet.